richefeu/rockable/examples/prepro_cpptools/README.md

 generateShape:cube Cube 0.0005 0.01
 ```

-It means: generate a cubic shape with external size of 1 cm, and Minskowski radius of 5 mm.
+It means: generate a cubic shape with name `Cube`, a Minskowski radius of 5 mm, and an external size of 1 cm.
 To generate the shape, the application `generator` is used, and from the current working directory the command is:

 ```
 ../../prepro/genesis/cpptools/generator genCube.txt > shapes.txt